kaitlyngreve/phase-1-project/README.md

 This is a Random Activity Generator!

+Our Activity Generator was created using JavaScript, HTML, and CSS.

-This was our Flatiron Bootcamp, end of Phase-1 project.
+This was created as our Flatiron School End of Phase 1 Project.

 Click here to visit the Activity Generator! https://kaitlyngreve.github.io/phase-1-project/